"Add powdered moonstone, stir three times counter-clockwise, allow to simmer for seven minutes then add two drops of syrup of hellebore."

 -- Instructions for the Draught of Peace on Snape's blackboard (OP12)

-A mundane plant used in some potions.
+Hellebore is a mundane flowering plant used in some potions.

 - A potion ingredient in the form of a syrup, two drops of which are used in the making of the Draught of Peace (OP12).